Admissions Guidelines and Overview

 - Grade 6-10 – 25 students, one teacher (teaching assistant support dependent on the subject area)

 - Grade 11-12 – 17 students, one teacher (teaching assistant support dependent on the subject area)

 Arabic Language Requirements

 All students from Grade 1-9 are required to learn Arabic as per the UAE Ministry of Education by-laws.
 Classes are differentiated for native and non-native speakers and the programs incorporate the Ministry of Education syllabus within the curriculum.
 GWA-Dubai believes that an early start in Arabic is beneficial and therefore begins its Arabic instruction a year early in Kg2.

 As an additional requirement, students who are registered with a passport from one of the Arab countries listed below are required by law to attend Arabic A for native speakers until the end of Grade 12.
 Students who are not fluent in Arabic and are from an identified Arabic country may take Arabic B after KHDA approval.

 Islamic Education Requirement

 In accordance with the UAE Ministry of Education by-laws, students who are Muslim (as identified on their passport or during the admissions process via the “religion” option) must take Islamic Education until the end of Grade 12.
-Students may take Islamic A (in Arabic) or Islamic B (in English) regardless of their nationality based on their Arabic language proficiency.
+Students may take Islamic A (in Arabic) or Islamic B (in English) based on their passport nationality.
 The Islamic A and B courses incorporate the Ministry of Education syllabus for Islamic Education within the curriculum.